casey-sayre/stargate-api/README.md

 * AstronautDuty added many-to-one relationship with person and fixed possible-null error with null forgiving operator (!).
 ## Check API Requirements (5)
 ### Req 3: Add/update a person by name.
 * POST /Person with payload containing the Person's name was successful.
 * **Flaw**: Adding the same name multiples succeeded.
 * ~~Resolution: Added a Unique Index to PersonConfiguration and created a migration~~
 * Resolution: configure the MediatR service to register CreatePersonPreProcessor for application level constraint.
 ### Req 2: Retrieve all people.
 * GET /Person was successful.

 ### Req 1: Retrieve a person by name.
 * GET /Person/{name} was successful.

 ### Req 5: Add an Astronaut Duty.
 * POST /AstronautDuty was successful.
 * There was a glitch from my earlier work on compiler warnings.
   * Instancing lazy-loadable navigation objects in the default constructor of AstronautDetail and AstronautDuty was a blunder.
   * Changed approach to null-forgiving (!) operator.

 ### Req 4: Retrieve Astronaut Duty by name.
 * **Flaw**: Typo bug: AstronautDutyController.GetAstronautDutiesByName called `GetAstronautByName()`, changed to `GetAstronautDutiesByName()`.
 * Suppress the null navigation property `Person` of the `AstronautDuty` object in the response.
 * "by name" means "by Astronaut name."
 * "Retrieve Astronaut Duty" means return the chronological list of duties for that Astronaut.

+## Tasks

+### Task 1 Generate the database
+* done.

+### Task 2 Enforce the rules
+* done. spot check successful.

+### Task 3 Improve defensive coding
+* TODO

+### Task 4 Add unit tests
+* TODO

+### Task 5 Implement process logging
+* TODO